whage/thesis/thesis.md

 **TODO: more on dynamic type system features**

-JavaScript's popularity and ubiquitousness prompted organizations to invest in creating a static type system for the language.
+JavaScript's popularity and ubiquitousness prompted organizations to invest in creating a statically checked variants of the language.

 #### TypeScript (Microsoft)
 Typescript extends the JavaScript language with optional type annotations and provides a typechecker and transpiler for JavaScript programs.
 Thanks to its type inference, every valid JavaScript program is also a valid TypeScript program so it is possible to gradually transform a JavaScript codebase into a TypeScript one.

+Optional typing means the programmer can choose to make use of the type checker or not.
+Type annotated parts of the code will be typecheked, the other parts will not.
+In my experience, this tends to make the programmer more lazy.
+Omitting type annotations can help finish writing a certain part of the program faster.
+The program might even run without error when tested.
+The problem is that we likely didn't cover all the possible execution paths and by "shutting down" the typechecker we made it harder to find the possible inconsistencies in the code.
+The program seems to behave correctly but had we defined types properly, we could have been warned about type errors that will now show themselves later at an unexpected time.

+**TODO:**
 - https://blog.ambrosebs.com/2018/04/07/unsoundness-in-untyped-types.html
 	- https://users.soe.ucsc.edu/~abadi/Papers/FTS-submitted.pdf (from the above, this is the important one!)
 - https://www.typescriptlang.org/docs/handbook/type-compatibility.html